shchurch/hawaiian_drosophila_ovaries_2018/README.md

 This file contains the code required to reproduce the figures in our upcoming manuscript.
 The code performs an ancestral state reconstruction and plots the result of a PGLS regression of reproductive traits.

+`data.txt` `avgs.txt` `logs.txt`

+These files are the raw ovariole number, body size, and egg size data used in the comparative anlaysis. `data.txt` is required as input for `analyses.r`, while the averages `avgs.txt` and log transformed averages `logs.txt` are output.

 ## Ecological classification of taxa
 `ecological_classification.txt`